anoma/taiga/book/src/intent.md

 **Intent appVP** hierarchically enforces the check of **intent userVP**s that express the interests of the users involved, and **intent application notes** are used to keep the transaction unbalanced (to make sure it doesn't get published), until the interests of all users are satisfied.

-The design of the intent application is easiest to understand by seeing how it helps to empower the execution model.

 ### Intent notes mechanism

 Users express their preferences in their intent userVPs.
 For each intent userVP there is a corresponding note type derived from that userVP.